Here you find all important information and course material.

 3. achieve more than 50% on weekly assignments.

 Regular participation means that students miss no more than 3 meetings.
 Active participation means that students are ready to present the solutions to the weekly assignments and to present the main aspects of the scientific paper.
-Students who meet the above requirements will be allowed to participate in the final exam.
+Students who meet the above requirements will be allowed to participate in the final exam (written or oral).

 Contact: If you have any questions, please contact Alexander Singer.